jacklandrin/OnlySwitch/ShortcutsGalleryContributing.md

 ## Contributing

-New Shortcuts can be contribute by **pull request**.
-If contributor isn't a Github user, OnlySwitch also accepts contribution from email.
+New Shortcuts can be contributed by **pull request**.
+If the contributor isn't a Github user, OnlySwitch also accepts contributions from email.

 ### Pull Request on Github

-1. Check if the Shortcuts eligible.
+1. Check if the Shortcuts is eligible.
 2. Fork the repo
 3. Checkout a new branch
 4. Add the new Shortcuts information on `ShortcutsMarket.json` following the rule.